-Evaluating data for the period 7/1/20-3/31/21 the Bridge residential programs fell short in the following areas: Learning Inventory of Skills Training (LIST) assessments were completed for 65% of residents, 20% short of goal; 55% of clients were successfully discharged, 20% short of goal; aftercare contact was inconsistent for Bridge programs, perhaps falling off due to the COVID-19 pandemic pulling us off task.
+Evaluating data for the period 7/1/20-6/30/21 the Bridge residential programs fell short in the following areas: Learning Inventory of Skills Training (LIST) assessments were completed for 65% of residents, 20% short of goal; 53% of clients were successfully discharged, 22% short of goal; aftercare contact was inconsistent for Bridge programs, perhaps falling off due to the COVID-19 pandemic pulling us off task.
 DCF was inconsistent in responding to emails and calls, likely due to the pandemic with DCF's workforce working remotely.
 To improve outcomes the Director of Residential Services or Director of Girls Programs will push DCF for placement plan updates and timelines.
-Program Directors will send a monthly report to the Director of Residential Services or
+The Program Director or Program Manager will continue to send a monthly report to the